splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

 ## Configure SC4S Listening Ports

 Most enterprises use UDP/TCP port 514 as the default as their main listening port for syslog "soup" traffic, and TCP port 6514 for TLS.
-The docker compose file and standard SC4S configurations reflect these defaults.
+The standard SC4S configuration reflect these defaults.
 These defaults can be changed by adding the following additional environment variables with appropriate values to the ``env_file`` above:
 ```dotenv
 SC4S_LISTEN_DEFAULT_TCP_PORT=514